celtiberi/weather-service/README.md

 Before running the application, make sure you have the following installed on your system:

-- Docker
+- Docker Desktop
-- Docker Compose
+- Kubernetes (enabled in Docker Desktop)

 ## Getting Started